-- Depending on the context, other ways this term could be translated include, "intense anger" or "righteous judgment" or "anger." - When talking about God's wrath, make sure the word or phrase used to translate this term does not refer to a sinful fit of rage.
+- Depending on the context, other ways this term could be translated include "intense anger" or "righteous judgment" or "anger." - When talking about God's wrath, make sure the word or phrase used to translate this term does not refer to a sinful fit of rage.
 God's wrath is just and holy.

-(See: judge, judgment, sin, sinful, sinner, sinning)
+(See also: judge, sin)